 - The programme is delivered in collaboration with curators/programmers and theatre artists active in Glasgow's theatre/performance scene and beyond

 - A significant part of the programme is delivered by professional practitioners, ensuring the programme content is relevant and up to date with the latest trends in theatre.

 - Our facilities include a studio theatre and large flexible-seat theatre seating over 200 spectators.

 - The city of Glasgow provides an unbeatable location for the programme.
 Glasgow is home to a huge variety of theatres that produce and show a range from the experimental and risky, to the traditional and repertory, from canonical and new writing, to devised and physical performance.
-World-leading venues include The Arches, the Citizens’ Theatre, Tramway and the Glue Factory.
+World-leading venues include the Citizens’ Theatre, Tramway, Centre for Contemporary Art (CCA) and the Glue Factory.

 - Glasgow is the base for a number of nationally significant theatre organisations, including the National Theatre of Scotland, the Playwrights’ Studio Scotland, Ankur Arts, Vanishing Point and Theatre Cryptic.

 The programme is designed to give you a practical and critical engagement with many forms of theatre and performance practice.

 You will take core courses and create a portfolio of optional courses according to your personal interests and perceived needs.
 You can also select some courses from across the College of Arts, enabling an interdisciplinary approach.